vrineau/Agatta/README.md

 This package requires Python version 3.7 or higher.

-To install Agatta, you need to use the wheel file in the `dist` folder.
+Agatta and all its dependencies can be installed using `pip install Agatta`.
 Detailed explanations are available in the [tutorial](https://github.com/vrineau/Agatta/wiki/Tutorial).

 The package implements a pipeline for efficient heuristic searches that requires the installation of WQFM (https://github.com/Mahim1997/wQFM-2020), TNT (http://www.lillo.org.ar/phylogeny/tnt/), or a PAUP* command-line binary (http://phylosolutions.com/paup-test).

 ## Documentation and Support

+The official repository is on [GitHub](https://github.com/vrineau/Agatta)

 A complete tutorial is available in the [GitHub Wiki](https://github.com/vrineau/Agatta/wiki/Tutorial).